timabilov/refcache/README.md

 Cacheref supports direct integration with SQLAlchemy and Django ORM models.
 You can pass model classes directly to the `entity` parameter, and cacheref will automatically extract table names and primary keys.

+> Note:
+> * Pickle is used as default serializer/deserializer.
+It can be customized
+> * Retrieved ORM objects are detached from their original database session.

 #### SQLAlchemy Integration

 ```python